By Chess.com

 Magnus Trainer - Train Chess

-For chess players of all levels, from complete beginners learning the fundamentals to advanced players looking to sharpen their tactics and endgame strategy through expert-led training.
+For chess players of all levels, from absolute beginners needing foundational lessons to advanced players seeking tactical training.

 Magnus Trainer - Train Chess is an established games app that is available.
-With a 4.1/5 rating from 21.6K reviews, it shows polarized user reception.
-Users particularly appreciate effective learning content, though frequent app crashes remains a common concern.
+With a 4.1/5 rating from 21.7K reviews, it shows polarized user reception.
+Users particularly appreciate interactive chess lessons provide a unique and effective way for beginners to improve their tactical understanding, though frequent application crashes and technical instability prevent users from completing lessons and progressing through the content remains a common concern.

 What is Magnus Trainer - Train Chess?